giga-sec/gigaSec-Tech-Notes/3. Notes/Swim Swap.md

 ---
 Uses social engineering
-convincing the sim phone carrier to reset/activate the victim's sim card onto the hacker's phone.
+Convinces *sim carrier* to reset/activate victim's sim card to hacker's phone.

-Therefore, any calls/texts will no longer be received to victim's sim but instead to the hackers sim.
+-> Any calls/texts will no longer be received to victim's sim -> Instead be received to the hackers sim.

 ---